Last date modified: 2026-Jan-23

 - Click Generate Summary.

-There are two ways to view a Transcripts Summary.
-You can view a Transcripts Summary from the Native Viewer to conveniently review the summary or if you have aiR for Case Strategy installed, you can view it from the Case Home tab and if desired, edit the summary.
+There are two ways to view a Transcript Summary.
+You can view a Transcript Summary from the Native Viewer to conveniently review the summary or if you have aiR for Case Strategy installed, you can view it from the Case Home tab and if desired, edit the summary.

-To view a Transcripts Summary from the Native Viewer:
+To view a Transcript Summary from the Native Viewer:

 - Navigate to the Documents tab.